Skip to content

 On the other hand, thicker pastas like rigatoni or shaped pastas like conchiglie, rotini, or farfelle can be cooked in the Instant pot.
 Long, straight pasta like spaghetti, fettuccini, and linguini can be cooked as well, but you have to watch the pot closely, rather than set it and forget.

 I like to use wholewheat versions of the pasta which tends not to overcook as quickly, especially if I’m adding in other ingredients to make a one-pot meal.
-Some one-pot meal ideas are:
+Some one-pot pasta ideas are:

 It goes without saying, but stuffed pastas like ravioli or tortellini will not do well in the Instant pot.